ErythronDB/erythrondb-docker/README.md

 Kinglsey et al. 2013.
 Ontogeny of erythroid gene expression.
 E-blood: https://doi.org/10.1182/blood-2012-04-422394

-The following citations should be used to acknowledge specific datasets in ErythronDB.
+The following citations should be used to acknowledge _specific datasets in ErythronDB_.

 ### Mouse Transcriptomics